 The attitude of the body frame with respect to the reference frame is represented by a unique rotation around a vector e, which is invariant in both frames, with an angular amplitude .
 The vector e is oriented in such a way that makes positive directly around the e vector in the movement from reference frame to body frame.

-At this rotation is associated a unit quaternion Q = {cos(/2), e sin(/2)}.
-The scalar component of this 4-vector, cos(/2) QC, is conventionally written as either the first or last component.
+At this rotation is associated a unit quaternion Q. The scalar component of this 4-vector, cos(/2) QC, is conventionally written as either the first or last component.
 Care must be taken to ensure that the same convention is used by exchange participants.
-In the following description the convention placing the scalar last is used, and is consistent with the definition in the SANA registry..
+In the following description the convention placing the scalar last is used, and is consistent with the definition in the SANA registry.

 The attitude quaternion is defined by a 4-dimension vector Q= Q1Q2Q3QC with: